 Session 3: 24 July - 11 August 2017

-Students will leave the course with capacity to address international legal problems with confidence as well as awareness of specific contemporary issues and how international law is dealing with three specific emergent and on-going concerns: the environment, technology (in particular the use of drones and the development of Lethally Armed Weapon systems) and the use of force outside of the collective security structures.
+Students will leave the course with the capacity to address international legal problems with confidence as well as awareness of specific contemporary issues and how international law is dealing with three specific emergent and on-going concerns: the environment, technology (in particular the use of drones and the development of Lethally Armed Weapon systems) and the use of force outside of the collective security structures.

-Students will also take part in a Model Security Council Session after a studying critical engagements with security the model session will allow students to understand the political contingencies and procedural restraints on the transformation of the collective security structures.
+Students will also take part in a Model Security Council Session - after studying critical engagements with security, the model session will allow students to understand the political contingencies and procedural restraints on the transformation of the collective security structures.
 The class will also watch a film screening of ‘Through Their Eyes: Witnesses to Justice’.
 The film looks at the role of witness testimonies international criminal law cases.
 This will encourage students to reflect on the space between survivor accounts and legal narratives, the film screening will be followed by an open debate.

 A tuition fee of £1500 will be charged per 3-week programme.
 This figure does not include accommodation fees.